gnafit/gna/doc/source/python_modules/TransformationBundle.rst

 ``TransformationBundle`` is a base class to implement a concept of bundles.
 Bundle is needed to simplify the following
 tasks:

-+ Construction and configuration a single transformation
++ Construction and configuration a single transformation.
 + Construction, configuration and connection of several transformations.
 In this sense Bundle is a transformation of a higher level.
 + Based on the given configuration initialize necessary environments and variables, set uncertainties, etc.

+Design principle
+""""""""""""""""

 Bundles define the way configuration files are processed and variables are created, therefore bundles are meant to be persistent during GNA development cycle.

+Bundle name usually contains a version mark.
+It is guaranteed that the bundle with given name and version will not be modified in a way that breaks the backwards compatibility.

-Bundle name contains version mark and if modification is required another bundle is created with different version.
-By this we ensure the backward compatibility.
+If significant modification is required another bundle is created with different version.

 Initialization
 """"""""""""""

 There are two ways to initialize a bundle:

 1. By using method ``execute_bundle`` (preferred).
+One can find example of creating bundle instance of :ref:`detector_iav_db_root_v01`:

    .. code-block:: python